sskibin22/My-malloc-Project/README.md

 2) mymalloc.h
     -> Defines two macros(malloc(s) and free(p)) to replace explicitly calling mymalloc() and myfree() when a client wants to allocate or deallocate memory.
     -> Defines a type header_t as a struct.
-This will hold the metadata for each chunk within memory[] -> declares an enum for mem_diagnostics()
+This will hold the metadata for each chunk within memory[] -> On linux systems the byte size of the header is 24 bytes -> declares an enum for mem_diagnostics()
     -> Contains function prototypes from mymalloc.c